 ERAS Application:

-For the 2025 ERAS cycle we continue to collaborate with the community to update and standardize other areas of the MyERAS® application. -
+For the 2025 ERAS cycle, the AAMC continues to collaborate with the community to update and standardize other areas of the MyERAS® application. -

 Program Signaling: In 2020, the AAMC started a partnership with otolaryngology to evaluate their preference signaling program.
 The association’s team of researchers with expertise in selection served in a consulting role to help design the research program, analyze data, and report out results.
 After reporting and sharing initial findings, detailed follow-up analyses from the 2020 administration linking signals to interview and Match outcomes were published in JAMA Network Open, with the results of this work helping to inform future adoption of preference signaling in the residency application process.
 The AAMC, NRMP®, and NBME have also partnered to examine multiple years of signaling data across specialties as it relates to match outcomes, with longitudinal analysis planning set to begin in Fall 2023.
 In addition, the results of analyses examining the relationship between signaling and interview invitations in the pilot year of signaling for dermatology, internal medicine, and general surgery have been accepted for publication at the Journal of Graduate Medical Education, and the results were published in December 2023.